MAKEUP PRODUCTS (NON-PERMANENT)

 13326

-While the majority of chemicals in beauty products and cosmetics pose slight or absolutely no threat, several are associated with serious medical conditions, including developmental delays and cancer.
-Chemicals in cosmetics get into a person's body through ingestion, inhalation, and internal use, and cause similar dangers as food chemicals, per this site.
+Although many chemicals in beauty products pose hardly any or no danger, dozens are linked with considerable health issues, including developmental delays and cancer.
+Cosmetic chemicals invade your body through ingestion, inhalation, and internal use, and cause the same problems as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and lots of other everyday products.
-Still, no type of consumer products is accountable to less government management than cosmetics and other personal products, including Plump Your Pucker.
-Though most of the chemicals in cosmetics and personal care products in all likelihood present little risk, exposure to a few is associated with substantial health conditions, including cancer.
+Chemicals linked to cancer are found in water, food, and various other common goods.
+Yet, no group of consumer goods is susceptible to less government direction than cosmetics, including Plump Your Pucker.
+While most of the contaminants and chemicals in cosmetics and personal care products probably pose little risk, exposure to some has been linked to serious health problems, including cancer.